It seems like every little thing has something to do with the numbers, don’t you think?

 Brainstorm the ideas with your team and see which are the best options for your branded hashtag.
 It would be best if this hashtag is connected to your brand or slogan that you are using.

-If you intend to intrigue your audience for the sake of the marketing move, you can also use a hashtag that will not be associated with your brand at first, but in the end, you will make a reveal and discover who actually hides behind it.
+If you intend to intrigue your audience for the sake of the marketing move, you can also use a hashtag that will not be associated with your brand at first.
+Still, in the end, you will make a reveal and discover who hides behind it.

 Explore all the variants of the option you decide for and check in the search bar if someone hasn’t already used what you want to connect to your brand.